-2) The file strings.txt contains a DNA string and a collection of substrings acting as introns.
+2) The file strings.txt contains a DNA string and a collection (one for this assignment) of substrings acting as introns.

 3) Convert the DNA string into a pre-mRNA string.

 4) Convert the pre-mRNA string into an mRNA string.